Blue Plains (Washington, D.C.)

 Blue Plains is a locale in the southwest quadrant of Washington, D.C.
 The area gives its name to the Blue Plains Advanced Wastewater Treatment Plant, the largest advanced wastewater treatment plant in the world.
 It also houses the U.S. Naval Research Laboratory, the D.C.
-Fire Department training school, a federal Job Corps training center, and a WMATA Metrobus garage.
+Fire Department training school, a federal Job Corps training center, the U.S. Botanic Garden's production facility, and a WMATA Metrobus garage.